 And please check the websites of individual hotels, restaurants, museums and attractions for the latest hours of operation, reservation requirements and safety protocols before you visit.

 Top Things to Do

 Safely explore what's open in Baltimore.

 Parks, trails and monuments are a great way to take in the sights and learn about Baltimore.
 While some structures are still closed for visitation, the scenic grounds, vast green spaces and waterfront walking trails are open for exploration.

-Museums, attractions, casinos and gyms have reopened to the general public with reduced capacity.
+Museums, attractions, casinos and gyms may be open with reduced capacity.
 Some specific closures and restrictions are still in place.
 Please confirm hours of operation and reservation and online ticketing requirements before visiting these establishments

 Seasonal events, festivals and large gatherings continue to be re-envisioned into safe experiences.
-All in-person city events are cancelled through Aug.
-31. Please check in with event organizers for the most up-to-date event status.
+Please check in with event organizers for the most up-to-date event status.
 Check our events calendar for virtual and safe activities.

 GBAC STAR accreditation is being implemented by businesses across the city who are committed to new standards of sanitation and cleanliness.
 In order to earn accreditation, facilities must complete a thorough training to establish a comprehensive system of cleaning, disinfection and infectious disease prevention for their staff, their facility and their visitors.